Migrant Children Allegedly Fed Burritos Instead Of Age-Appropriate Food, Elijah Cummings Claims

 — The New York Times (@nytimes) August 29, 2019

 Democrat lawmakers visited immigration detention facilities along the southern border in July and reported that they observed mistreatment and poor conditions.
-Freshman Rep. Alexandria Ocasio-Cortez of New York took to Twitter following her visit earlier this summer and claimed that migrants were told to drink out of toilets when the sinks that were attached them were not functioning.
-Representatives for Border Patrol at the time denied Ocasio-Cortez’ claims, per The New York Post.
+Freshman Rep. Alexandria Ocasio-Cortez of New York took to Twitter following her visit earlier this summer and claimed that migrants were told to drink out of toilets when the sinks that were attached to them were not functioning.
+Representatives for Border Patrol at the time denied Ocasio-Cortez’ claims, per the New York Post.